Anmol-S314/OpenFASoC_Flow/README.md

 At the end, OpenROAD Flow will output its logs under `flow/reports/`, and its results under `flow/results/`.
 Note: All the script files are found in `temp-sense-gen/flow/scripts`.
 ### Global Routing
 First we load the files `4_cts.odb` and `4_cts.sdc`.
 With this information pre-global routing is initiated.
-In this stage rotable power nets are added with the `create_routable_power_net.tcl` file and creates connections custom to the temp-sense-gen design using `create_custom_connections.tcl` file.
+In this stage routable power nets are added with the `create_routable_power_net.tcl` file and creates connections custom to the temp-sense-gen design using `create_custom_connections.tcl` file.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/78084271/200106958-8dc4f0e1-7d1f-467b-9499-5847ab18ae8e.png" width="500" alt="accessibility text">